cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/VM/2021-01-01-AppEngine.md

 - Google provides and maintains runtime binaries
 - Scaling is finer-grained
 - billing can drop to zero for the completely idle application.
-  - free daily user, pay per instance class, auto shotdown
+  - free daily user, pay per instance class, auto shutdown

 Flexible environment
 - SSH into the virtual machines on which your application runs.